 Finally, you need to ship the order to the buyer as promised and send the invoice electronically to the Buyer via the EDI for payment.
 Cin7 will manage this for you too and send a copy of the invoice to your accounting system automatically if you are using a system like Xero or QuickBooks Online.

-Now, this is just an example of one software solution and a common example of how EDI transactions can work within your business with your buyer.
+Now, this is just an example of one software solution and a common example of how EDI transactions can work in your business with your buyer.
 There are many factors to consider and many more complex possibilities which is why accreditation is so important between you and your Buyer.

 If you have any questions on what is EDI and how it works, please don’t hesitate to contact us via the chat or book a free scope call.